wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed an issue with two undefined variables

 = 1.0.1 =
 * Changed priority on post_gallery filter from 10 to 999 to help ensure it runs after anything else